rmaguiar/hugo-theme-color-your-world/exampleSite/content/posts/readme.md

     stopWords = [ "a", "an", "and", "in", "the", "to", "was", "were", "with" ]

   [params.style]

+    # Disable the use of system settings (prefers-color-scheme)
+    # The default is false
+    ignoreSystemSettings = true

     # Use an icon or text for footnote return links
     # The default is false